Fender Jaguar Bass: Affinity Humbucker

-Squier Vintage Modified Jaguar Bass
+Vintage Modified

 2010–unknown discontinue date, available initially in Black, with Sunburst and Candy Apple Red models introduced in limited numbers starting in 2012.
 Right-Handed versions only.

 In 2010, Fender introduced the premium priced Squier Vintage Modified Jaguar Bass with a black body, matching headstock and pearloid block inlays.

 The bass is closer to the Jazzmaster than the Jaguar in appearance, due to the absence of any controls other than stacked volume/tone potentiometers similar in design to the early versions of the Jazz Bass.
 Other features include a P/J pickup layout, maple neck and rosewood fretboard.

-Squier Vintage Modified Jaguar Bass Special
+Vintage Modified Special

 2011–unknown discontinue date, single coil version available in 3-Color Sunburst, Black and Crimson Red.
 Humbucker version in Black, Silver and Candy Apple Red.
 Right-Handed versions only.

 In 2011, the Jaguar Bass Special was introduced with the choice of P/J ("P" as in Fender Precision Bass and "J" as in Fender Jazz Bass, and mixes the sounds of both) or single humbucker pickups and Jazz Bass knobs/control plate.
 While the Jaguar Bass Special features a split-coil Precision neck pickup and a single-coil Jazz Bass bridge pickup paired with an active bass boost circuit and treble control, the Jaguar Bass Special HB uses a high-output humbucking pickup and a 3-band active EQ.
 Other features include a solid basswood or agathis body (depending the finish) and a maple neck with a 20-fret rosewood fretboard and pearloid dot inlays.
 The 5-string version was introduced in 2013.

-Squier Vintage Modified Jaguar Bass Special SS
+Vintage Modified Special Short Scale

-Released mid-2011, discontinued until further notice in 2019, available in Black, Candy Apple Red and Silver.
+Released mid-2011 and discontinued in 2019, available in Black, Candy Apple Red and Silver.
 Right-Handed versions only.

 This Short Scale model features a P/J set.
 It also features a solid agathis body, which is commonly used in the manufacture of low priced guitars due to its good resonating properties, yet relatively low price of production.
-Also a 20-fret maple neck with a rosewood fretboard and a short 30"-scale length, instead of the usual 34"-scale.
+Also a 20-fret maple neck with a rosewood fretboard and a 30"-scale.